vladikcomper/MegaPCM/README.md

 ### Windows

-Just use WLS2 with Ubuntu, then follow Linux instructions.
+Please install WSL2 with Ubuntu (see [How to install Linux on Windows with WSL](https://learn.microsoft.com/en-us/windows/wsl/install), then follow Linux instructions.

+> ![WARNING]
+>
+> Make sure to install Mega PCM 2 repository on Linux-side file system, otherwise a lot of executables may not run!

 ### FreeBSD